Shopify & E-commerce

 Sources and references

-Consumer behavior and willingness to pay more
+Consumer behaviour and willingness to pay more:

-CSRD and reporting obligations
+CSRD and reporting obligations:

-EU Digital Product Passport and circular economy
+EU Digital Product Passport and circular economy: